Factbox: The Biden Cabinet - President-elect builds a team

 Sally Yates - A former deputy attorney general, Yates was briefly the acting attorney general early in Trump’s term before being fired for insubordination for refusing to defend travel restrictions targeting seven Muslim-majority nations.

 Doug Jones - A former federal prosecutor with a strong civilrights record, he won a U.S. Senate seat in a 2017 specialelection in deeply conservative Alabama.
-Jones was defeated this year by Republican Tommy Tuberville, a former college football coach.
+Jones was defeated in the Nov.
+3 election by Republican Tommy Tuberville, a former college football coach.

-Tom Perez - A former labor secretary and one-time head of the Justice Department’s Civil Rights Division has been floated, though he might face an uphill battle winning confirmation in the U.S. Senate if it remains in Republican control.
+Tom Perez - A former labor secretary and one-time head of the Justice Department’s Civil Rights Division.
+His name has been floated though he might face an uphill battle for confirmation in the U.S. Senate if it remains in Republican control.

 ENERGY SECRETARY